ehsanngh/DeepCardioSim/README.rst

 ----------------------------------------

-To publish this repository to GitHub while excluding the backend code, remove the backend directory, remove this section of the README, and follow these steps:
+To publish this repository to GitHub while excluding the backend code, remove this section of the README and follow these steps:

 .. code-block:: bash

    git checkout -b public
    git rm -r --cached backend
+   rm -rf backend
+   git add REAME.rst
-   git commit -m "commit message" git push github public:main
+   git commit -m "commit message" git push github public:main --force-with-lease

 You can then switch back to the main branch and remove the temporary branch: